 After a bend was noticed in the bridge, an engineering survey was conducted and confirmed the bridge was warping.
 It was closed in 2011 as being structurally unsafe.
 Pedestrian traffic was halted until funds could be raised to refurbish the bridge.
 Over 150 years of wear began to show as joints were noticed having come undone and tension rods holding the bridge together were exceeding their capacities.

 The grass-roots fight to save the historic bridge finally gained ground in 2014 when the state of California included $1.3M in their yearly budget for restoration and refurbishment.
 A subsequent $3.2M was built into the state budget in 2017 to further the restoration.
 Estimated restoration costs hover at $6.9M funded with a combination of state and federal funds.

 The engineer plan is to preserve the bridge’s framework and prevent any further deformation.
 Due to the bridge being a national landmark, each piece that is not salvageable must be replaced with an exact replica.

-For example, during the current restoration, original ‘stitch bolts’ and ‘square nails’ were reused wherever possible.
-Some of the original 1862 hardware was heated on an antique forge using coal and straightened on a handmade anvil right on the job site.
+During the restoration, original ‘stitch bolts’ and ‘square nails’ were reused wherever possible.
+Some original 1862 hardware was heated on an antique forge using coal and straightened on a handmade anvil right on-the-job site.
 Abutments on either side of the bridge were replaced and rebuilt to support the massive weight of the bridge.
-Restoration is expected to be completed some time in 2021.
+The $6.9M restoration of the bridge was completed in November 2021.

 North of the South Yuba River, the road immediately narrows to single lane paved.
 I admit I was somewhat surprised because the road south of the river was so much fun.
 It would seem as if the county had enough funds to resurface and widen the road to the covered bridge and then gave up.